-In early spring 1999, my life companion, with whom I was freshly in love, invited me to visit an orchard he had just acquired in Mendocino County, Northern California.
-Being a man of the North, I was struck by the warmth of the sun, the intensity of the light, the blossoms of the Santa Rosa plum and Manzanita trees, the sound of the running creeks and the seclusion of this mountain ridge and its valley where this old orchard was nestled.
-This place has since become home, the center of my inspiration, creativity and spirituality – I call it “The Land”.
+“It was early spring of 1999 when I first visited our old heirloom orchard nestled up against a serene and secluded valley in the hills of Mendocino County, Northern California.
+I was right away struck by the warmth of the sun, the intensity of the light, the blossoms of the Santa Rosa plum and Manzanita trees, and the sound of the running creeks mixed with the buzzing of the bees.
+This place has since become home, where my family and I live full-time, in harmony with nature, which is at the center of my inspiration, creativity and spirituality.
+I call this place "The Land.”

-Number nine of a rural French-Canadian family of 10, I grew up in Québec, Canada.
-I then spent most of my early adulthood experiencing Montréal, the other distinctive culture of Québec.
-The urban exposure and my mom passing on to me her passion for arts and crafts (especially weaving) lead me to specialize in ceramic arts at École de Céramique Bonsecours.
-I then immigrated to San Francisco where I co-founded Lost Art Salon while helping my partner restore our organic heritage fruit orchard that was established by Portuguese settlers at the Turn-of-the-Century.
-This life-long project, the remoteness of the site and our respect for the environment called for the construction of a fully off the grid sustainable hay/bale home.
-(Covered in: "Off the Grid Homes, case studies for sustainable living" by Lori Ryker; Sunset Magazine October 2006; and Anthology Magazine Summer 2011 ).
+The ninth of a French Canadian family of 10 children, I grew up in rural Québec on a small dairy farm.
+We had a big garden nearby a river, very much lost in the woods.
+I then spent most of my early adulthood experiencing urban Montréal, the other distinctive culture of Québec.
+I inherited my mother’s passion for arts and crafts, leading me to specialize in ceramic arts at l’École de Céramique Bonsecours in Montréal.
+Life eventually brought me to San Francisco where I co-founded Lost Art Salon with my friend Rob.
+Meanwhile, a new project of restoring an heritage fruit orchard called for the construction of a fully off the grid sustainable hay/bale and earth home.
+(Covered in: 2014 SF Chronicle article “Back to the land” by Anh-Minh Le, "Off the Grid Homes, case studies for sustainable living" by Lori Ryker; Sunset Magazine November 2008, “Kaleidoscope cabin: in the woods of Northern California”; and “Neverending Story”, Anthology Magazine Summer 2011 ).

-The “school” of collecting fine art through Lost Art Salon mixed with the discovery of Northern California inspired me to continue working on my personal creative expression.
-The sinuous shape and the rich texture of the burgundy red Manzanita tree and its cousin, the melon orange Madrone presented a new medium.
-I started to sculpt the wood and incorporate found-objects creating original lamps.
-Photography and oil painting followed, proving to be my preferred ways to express my connection to the land and document the beauty of inland Mendocino.
-The lengthy process of one medium over the immediacy of the other strike the right balance for me.
-Oil paint applied to a canvas reminds me of the meditative nature of hand molding clay, my first passion within the art world, and photography allows me to capture those unique moments when seasons are traveling through their cycles setting the light in harmony with the time of the day.
-I use the camera to reinvigorate painting, and my photography is in return enriched by the dialogue with painting.
+The “school” of collecting fine art through Lost Art Salon mixed with my rich and remote life in Northern California inspired me to continue working on my personal creative expression.
+Photography and painting have proven to be my preferred modes of expressing my connection to the land and documenting the beauty of Mendocino, California and beyond through my travels.
+The lengthy process of one medium coupled with the immediacy of the other strike the right balance for me.
+Paint applied to a canvas reminds me of the meditative nature of hand molding clay, my first passion within the art world.
+Photography allows me to capture those unique moments when seasons are traveling through their cycles, setting the light in harmony with the time of the day.
+The graphic power of photography with its techniques of cropping, foreshortening and near abstraction is incorporated into my painting.
+I use the camera to reinvigorate painting and in return, my photography is enriched by the dialogue with painting."